 “A river passing through a landscape catches the world and gives it back redoubled: a shifting, glinting world more mysterious than the one we customarily inhabit.
 Rivers run through our civilisations like strings through beads”

-To the River is the story of the Ouse, the Sussex river in which Virginia Woolf drowned in 1941.
-One idyllic, midsummer week over sixty years later, Olivia Laing walked Woolf’s river from source to sea.
-The result is a passionate investigation into how history resides in a landscape - and how ghosts never quite leave the places they love.
+Lyrical and stirring, To the River is a passionate investigation into how history resides in a landscape - and how ghosts never quite leave the places they love.

 See more reviews

-“A magical book … her dreamy prose evokes a modern Alice, an hallucinatory tale told with one hand trailing in cool green water, while she wishes out folklore and science, history and biography … By turns lyrical, melancholic and exultant, To the River just makes you want to follow Olivia Laing all the way to the sea.”
+“Magical … By turns lyrical, melancholic and exultant, To the River just makes you want to follow Olivia Laing all the way to the sea”